insertokername/custom-authlib/docs/community/index.rst

 Community
 =========

-This section aims to make Authlib sustainable, on governance, code commits, issues and finance.
+This section aims to make insertokname-authlib sustainable, on governance, code commits, issues and finance.